AlexRogalskiy/rmanns/README.md

 ```

 ## Disclaimer
-I do not encourage illegal use of content.
-This tool is aimed only for a convenient evaluation of the book, nothing more.
-I recommend that you buy books that you like.
+I do not encourage the illegal use of content.
+This tool is aimed only for convenient evaluation of the book, nothing more.
+I recommend you buy books that you like.
 So you support your favorite author and motivate him to improve the book.

 ## License
 MIT License